Rokyyz/Reddit_replica/README.md

        password = request.form['password']
    ```

-   When the form is submitted via POST, the username and password entered by the user are retrieved from the form data.
+When the form is submitted via POST, the username and password entered by the user are retrieved from the form data using the request.form dictionary.
+This extracts the values associated with the keys username and password.
 3. **User Authentication:**
    ```python
    user = User.query.filter_by(username=username).first()